isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 ### 3. Vaccinated Travel Framework – Summary of Border Measures

-<p style="margin-top:10px; margin-bottom:10px; line-height:1.35;">Singapore’s border measures are categorised according to travel history to countries in the General or Restricted Category, as well as COVID-19 vaccination status.</p>
+<p style="margin-top:10px; margin-bottom:10px; line-height:1.35;">Singapore’s border measures are categorised according to travel history to countries in the General Travel or Restricted Category, as well as COVID-19 vaccination status.</p>

-<p style="margin-top:10px; margin-bottom:20px; line-height:1.35;">If your 7-day travel history consists only of countries in the General Category, you will be subject to the following border measures.</p>
+<p style="margin-top:10px; margin-bottom:20px; line-height:1.35;">If your 7-day travel history consists only of countries in the General Travel Category, you will be subject to the following border measures.</p>

 <i style="font-size:16px;">(Mobile users scroll right ☛ to view the table)</i>
 <table>